 For a panoramic city view, the rooftop of the Kastner Und Öhler department store is a favourite terrace hotspot.
 It is well worth a look inside for the ornate golden pillars that decorate the store itself.

-You can also indulge at the former Habsburg bakery (the Hofbäckerei Edegger-Tax) whose wooden façade topped with a double-gilded eagle retains the same imperial decadence and offers some of the traditional sweet offerings as they were back then.
+Indulge at the former Habsburg bakery (the Hofbäckerei Edegger-Tax) whose wooden façade topped with a double-gilded eagle retains the same imperial decadence and offers some of the traditional sweet offerings as they were back then.

-The former Habsburg bakery, Hofbäckerei Edegger-Tax
+The former Habsburg bakery, Hofbäckerei Edegger-Tax.

 The Creative Things to Do in Graz